joosthub/pytorch-nlp-tutorial-sf2017/docs/environment_setup.rst

 you can install specific versions of packages without worrying that it breaks a dependency elsewhere.

-Here is how you can create an environment with anaconda
+Here is how you can create an environment with Anaconda

 .. code-block:: bash